1.0 Policy Purpose

 2.0 To Whom the Policy Applies

-This policy applies broadly to the University community including all faculty, staff, students, and other Covered Persons (as defined in Section 4.0).
+This policy applies broadly to the University community including all faculty, staff, students, student organizations or groups, and other Covered Persons (as defined in Section 4.0).

 This policy also applies to acts committed by or against any of the aforementioned individuals when the conduct occurs under the following conditions: